DAERA's pesticides roles and responsibilities

 In this work, DAERA has produced a Code of Practice which provides practical advice for users of plant protection products.
 It explains how you can use pesticides and plant protection products safely and so meet the legal conditions which cover their use.

-DAERA follows the lead of the Chemicals Regulation Directorate and is responsible for implementing EU legislation on agricultural pesticides (or plant protection products) in Northern Ireland.
+DAERA follows the lead of the Chemicals Regulation Division and is responsible for implementing EU legislation on agricultural pesticides (or plant protection products) in Northern Ireland.
 DAERA prepares local legislation in line with EU Directives and Regulations.

-The Chemicals Regulation Directorate (CRD) of HSE acts as the delivery body for regulating plant protection products authorised for sale, supply, use and storage in the UK and carries out the approvals process.
+The Chemicals Regulation Division (CRD) of HSE acts as the delivery body for regulating plant protection products authorised for sale, supply, use and storage in the UK and carries out the approvals process.
 The law requires that only plant protection products which are authorised shall be sold, supplied, used, stored or advertised.
 Information on how to apply for an approval can be accessed through the following link to the CRD website.

 DAERA has produced Guidance on Understanding Pesticide Product Labels.